aimansidd78671/Spotify-clone/README.md

 # Spotify-clone
-made a Spotify clone with some changes of my own.
+ Spotify clone with some changes of my own.
+Made this clone using html css and javascript.